argoproj-labs/argo-workflows-operator/README.md

 **PROOF OF CONCEPT**

+This is not a fully-formed operator (yet).

+## Use Case

+* You only need the workflow controller, or your Argo Server is managed elsewhere.
+* You want to install into many namespaces (for isolation) and have the controller be scaled-to-zero for cost-saving.

+## What This Is Not

+This is a deployment tool, but is not

 ## Summary

 This operator is intended to address the problem of installing Argo Workflows into multiple namespaces, but to scale each installation to zero until needed.

-When it starts up, it'll get the source manifests and save it as `manifests.yaml`.
+When it starts up, it'll get your manifests and save it as `/tmp/manifests.yaml`.

-The operator listens to `workflows` and `cronworkflows` in all namespaces.
-When one of these comes into existence in a namespace, it waits a short period of time (`scale-up-duration`) and then checks:
+The operator keeps count of `cronworkflows` and incomplete `workflows`.
+When the count for a namespace in greater than zero, it waits a short period of time (`scale-up`) and then checks:

-* Is there a workflow controller in the namespace already scaled up?
+* Is there a workflow controller in the namespace which is already scaled up?
 * Is it managed by the operator? i.e. labelled `app.kubernetes.io/managed-by=argo-workflows-operator`
-* Is it the correct version? i.e. labelled `app.kubernetes.io/version=$(hex $(sha1 manifests.yaml))`
+* Is it the expected version? i.e. labelled `app.kubernetes.io/version=$(hex $(sha1 /tmp/manifests.yaml))`

-If does not exist, is managed, is scaled-down or out of date, then it'll update the workflow controller.
+If does not exist, is managed, is scaled-down or out of date, then it'll apply the manifests creating the appropriate resources.

 ## Usage